The most important first decision you will make when choosing your smart home solution explained.

 I haven’t had the best time with Home Assistant but if you love to tinker and love to learn, it’s a good choice.

 Z-Wave is becoming more common, and a more popular, type of smart home hub technology.
+We’ve done a separate review for the best Z-Wave Hubs.

 It’s important to understand that Z-Wave has different frequencies around the world.
 This means you can’t buy a Z-Wave device in North America, say USA or Canada, and expect it will work in Australia or New Zealand.
 Zigbee is different in that it is the same globally.